Zeta Functions and the (Linear) Logic of Markov Processes: Interaction Graphs: the discrete case

-The following constructions on type can then be shown to define a model of Multiplicative Linear Logic.
-For $\cond{A}$ and $\cond{B}$ two types, we define:
+The following constructions on type can then be shown to define a model of \MLL as it was done in previous work \cite{seiller-goim}.
+For two types $\cond{A}$ and $\cond{B}$, we define:

-A model of Multiplicative-Additive Linear Logic can also be constructed by considering linear combinations of proof-objects \cite{seiller-goiadd}.
-Both these constructions are quite automatic and the results are mainly dependent on the two properties cited above: associativity of execution and the trefoil property.
+A model of Multiplicative-Additive Linear Logic (\MALL) can also be constructed by considering linear combinations of proof-objects \cite{seiller-goiadd}.
+Both these constructions are quite automatic and the results are mainly dependent on the two properties cited above: associativity of execution and the trefoil property (here expressed as the cocycle Eq. (\ref{cocycle})).